Kyziq/food-truck-mapper/README.md

 ## Project Structure

 - `/apps/frontend`: A Flutter app for the user interface.
-- `/apps/backend`: A Fastify app for the server-side logic.
-- `/apps/database`: A PostgreSQL database managed with DrizzleORM for data persistence.
+- `/apps/backend`: A PostgreSQL database managed with DrizzleORM for data persistence and server logic using `Bun.serve`

 ## Remote Caching with Turborepo